Prince Carl of Solms-Braunfels: Early life

+Career

 Carl was well-educated, well-connected, and handsome.
 An adventure seeker, he became a captain in the cavalry in the Imperial Army of Austria in 1841.

-Texas

 During his service with the cavalry, Carl read books about Texas and became interested in joining the Adelsverein.
 Appointed its commissioner general in 1844, he was the motivating force for the first colony of German emigrants to Texas.
-He arrived on Texas soil in July 1844, making an exploratory tour as advisor to the Adelsverein, which owned the rights to the Fisher–Miller Land Grant.
+He arrived on Texas soil in July 1844, making an exploratory tour as an advisor to the Adelsverein, which owned the rights to the Fisher–Miller Land Grant.
 Subsequently, Carl purchased an additional 1300 acre on the Guadalupe River on behalf of the Adelsverein, where he established the colony of New Braunfels, Texas.
 His vision cleared the path for John O. Meusebach to follow in 1845 as the organizer, negotiator, and political force needed for community-building structure in the "New Germany".

-In anticipation of his marriage to Maria Josephine Sophie, Prince Solms formed plans to build "Sophie's Castle", laying the cornerstone in New Braunfels in 1845.
+In anticipation of his marriage to Princess Maria Josephine Sophie, Prince Solms formed plans to build Sophienburg (Sophie's Castle), laying the cornerstone in New Braunfels in 1845.
 Sophie refused to leave Germany, and Carl never returned to Texas after his 3 December 1845 marriage to her.